Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

-Our experimental setup is shown in Fig.~\ref{fig1}.
-At Alice's side, continuous-wave coherent light is generated by a $1550$~{\rm nm} commercial laser diode with a narrow linewidth of $100$~{\rm Hz} (NKT BasicE15).
-Two cascaded amplitude modulators (AM$_1$ and AM$_2$), each with high optical extinction of $45$~{\rm dB}, generate coherent light pulses at a repetition rate of $5$~{\rm MHz}.
-A very unbalanced $1/99$ beamsplitter divides the pulses into strong local oscillator (LO) pulses and weak signal pulses.
-The latter are modulated by an amplitude modulator (AM$_3$) and a phase modulator (PM) with centered Gaussian distributions.
-For security reasons, the signal pulses are then attenuated to a several-photon level by using another amplitude modulator (AM$_4$).
-Finally, the signal pulses are recombined with the LO pulses in a polarizing beamsplitter and sent to Bob, each with a duration period of $38$~{\rm ns}.
+\emph{Experimental Setup.} $-$ Our experimental setup is shown in Fig.~\ref{fig1}.
+At Alice's side, continuous-wave coherent light is generated by a $1550$~{\rm nm} commercial laser diode with a narrow linewidth of $100$~{\rm Hz} (NKT BasiK E15).
+Two cascaded amplitude modulators (AM$_1$ and AM$_2$, iXblue, MXER-LN-10-PD), each with high optical extinction of $45$~{\rm dB}, generate light pulses at a repetition rate of $5$~{\rm MHz}.
+A very unbalanced $1/99$ beam splitter (General Photonics) divides the pulses into strong local oscillator (LO) pulses and weak signal pulses.
+The latter are modulated by an amplitude modulator (AM$_3$, Optilab, IM-1550-12-PM) with Rayleigh distribution and a phase modulator (PM$_1$, EOSPACE, PM-OSES-10-PFA-PFA) with uniform distribution to get the zero-centered Gaussian distributions.
+For security reasons, the signal pulses are then attenuated to a several-photon level by using another amplitude modulator (AM$_4$, iXblue, MXER-LN-10-PD).
+Finally, the signal pulses are recombined with the LO pulses in a polarizing beam splitter and sent to Bob, each with a duration period of $38$~{\rm ns}.

-At the output of the fiber link, signal and LO pulses are demultiplexed by another polarizing beamsplitter which is placed after an active dynamic polarization controller whose aim is optimize the outputs.
-On the LO path, we adopt an Erbium doped fiber amplifier.
-This is employed for amplifying the co-propagated and decreased-power LO to a magnitude that is large enough to amplify the weak quantum signal.
-A second delay line realizes the time superposition of signal and LO pulses, and a phase modulator on the LO path selects the signal quadrature components randomly.
-The signal pulses interfere with the LO pulses on a shot-noise-limited balanced pulsed homodyne detector whose output is proportional to the signal and LO intensity.
-In this way, the quantum signal with ultra-low signal-to-noise ratio is amplified.
+At the output of the fiber link, signal and LO pulses are demultiplexed by another polarizing beam splitter which is placed after an active dynamic polarization controller whose aim is to optimize the outputs.
+On the LO path, a customized Erbium doped fiber amplifier consisting of ultra narrow band optical transmission filter (about $0.5$~{\rm GHz} @ $1550.12$~{\rm nm}) is employed for amplifying the copropagated and decreased-power LO to a magnitude that is large enough to amplify the weak quantum signal.
+A phase modulator (PM$_2$, EOSPACE, PM-5K4-10-PFA-PFA-UV) on the LO path selects the signal quadrature components randomly.
+The signal path is randomly switched off to do the real time shot-noise unit calibration~\cite{YC_PhysRevApplied_2020}.
+The signal pulses interfere with the LO pulses on a self-developed shot-noise-limited balanced pulsed homodyne detector whose output is proportional to the signal and LO intensity.